Do you love a good scare?

 Some of the earliest examples of horror stories can be found in ancient Greek and Roman mythology, such as the story of Medusa.
 In the Middle Ages, horror tales often took the form of morality tales or cautionary tales designed to teach lessons about sin and vice.

 However, it was not until the 18th century that horror became a distinct genre.
-The credit for this transformation is often given to the Irish author Horace Walpole, whose 1764 novel The Castle of Otranto is considered to be the first true work of horror fiction.
+The credit for this transformation is often given to the Irish author Horace Walpole, whose 1764 novel The Castle of Otranto is considered the first true work of horror fiction.

 Since then, horror has continued to evolve, with new authors and books pushing the boundaries of what is possible in this genre.
 Here are just a few examples of great horror authors and books: